dmitry-ivanov/laravel-console-logger/README.md

 #### Guzzle 6 integration

-If you're using [Guzzle](https://github.com/guzzle/guzzle), well, maybe you'll want to have logs of your interactions.
+If you're using [Guzzle](https://github.com/guzzle/guzzle), well, maybe you'll want to have logs of your http interactions.

 There is a helper function `iclogger_guzzle_middleware`, which makes it very easy: